 - Incorrect repairs are dangerous.
 Repairs may only be carried out and damaged power cables replaced by one of our trained after-sales technicians.
 If the appliance is defective, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
 Contact the aftersales service. - The cable insulation on electrical appliances may melt when touching hot parts of the appliance.
-Never bring electrical appliance cables into contact with hot parts of the appliance. - Do not use any high-pressure cleaners or steam cleaners, which can result in an electric shock. - Penetrating moisture may cause electric shock.
-Never subject the appliance to intense heat or humidity.
-Only use this appliance indoors. - A defective appliance may cause electric shock.
+Never bring electrical appliance cables into contact with hot parts of the appliance. - Do not use any high-pressure cleaners or steam cleaners, which can result in an electric shock. - A defective appliance may cause electric shock.
 Never switch on a defective appliance.
 Unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
 Contact the after-sales service.

-▲ Warning - Hazard due to magnetism!
+⚠ Warning - Hazard due to magnetism!
 Permanent magnets are used in the control panel or in the control elements.
 They may affect electronic implants, e.g. heart pacemakers or insulin pumps.
 Wearers of electronic implants must stay at least 10 cm away from the control panel.